Speakers

 Agricultural Health and Food Safety Agency (CAHFSA)

-Dr. Nneka Hull James is a proud graduate of the University of the West Indies, where she
+Dr. Nneka Hull James is a proud graduate of the University of the West Indies, where she earned her Doctor of Veterinary Medicine at the UWI-SVM, before pursuing a Master of Public Health at University College Dublin.

 Read more about Dr. Hull James